 Talk about being vulnerable.

-“It’s pretty stressful,” said Connor Works, a third-year student at University of Kansas and LCMS Lutheran Youth Fellowship Executive Team member.
+“It’s pretty stressful,” said Connor Works, a student at the University of Kansas and LCMS Lutheran Youth Fellowship Executive Team member.
 “There is an expectation that we make something of ourselves because our society puts a lot of weight on being successful and we put a lot of weight in how others see us.”

 Being the generation that grew up during the worst economic collapse since the Great Depression, some youth are wondering if they can even live on their own.
 One young adult from St. Louis said, “I’m scared that once I graduate college, I still won’t have the knowledge I need to thrive on my own or be financially independent.”